 The STA Address field is set to the fast BSS transition originator’s (FTO’s) MAC address.

-The Target AP Address field is set to the BSSID value of the target APMAC address of the fast BSS transi- tion responder (FTR).
+The Target AP Address field is set to the BSSID value of the target FTR.

 The FT Request frame body contains the information shown in Table 9-482 (FT Request frame body).